gbajsingh/Excel-web-scraping-automation/Santa Cruz County Project/Excel web scraping automation/README.md

+# VBA/excel-web-scraping-automation

+Wrote a VBA script that extracts "Property Addresses biodata" from website and stores in excel.
+Script is available by downloading only

-# Excel-web-scraping-automation
+# Process

-Developed a tool to autofill the excel cells with web query result.
-To accomplish the task I created a macro in excel by writing a Visual Basic script.
-The script takes the information(Property Addresses) from range of selected cells; navigates to the desired website, performs a query on the website and extracts the results back into the spreadsheet.
+1. Script takes the information(Addresses) from spreadsheet.
+2. Script submits a web-form (@Propertyshark.com).
+3. Script extracts result and stores back in same spreadsheet.

+*To run select the desired cells to be filled and Press Ctrl + R.

 ## Demo
 https://www.youtube.com/watch?v=GJuOoaPyjEo